Vedavathi River

 The Vedavathi also known as Hagari or Pedda Hagari is one of the rivers in Karnataka, India.
-It originates from the Bababudanagiri Mountains of Western Ghats and flows through the states of Karnataka and Andhra Pradesh eventually joining the Tungabhadra river.
+It originates from the Baba budanagiri Mountains of Western Ghats and flows through the states of Karnataka and Andhra Pradesh eventually joining the Tungabhadra river.
 This river is often described as a "lifeline" for areas like Chitradurga District in Karnataka.

 Formation and course

 A 1897 map showing rivers Veda and Avathi forming Vedavati river near Kaduru.